-Decided that most of what I was hearing on the news in the days of the Trump presidency was too depressing, I changed my morning routing in 2019 from starting my day with NPR to instead starting it with an audiobook.
-I decided to limit my listening to non-fiction.
+Deciding that most of what I was hearing on the news in the days of the Trump presidency was too depressing, I changed my morning routing in 2019 from starting my day with NPR to instead starting it with an audiobook.
+I decided, at least at first, to limit my listening to non-fiction.
 [I love my fiction too!
 Here’s my list of recommended fiction, as well as my recommended TV shows]

 Here is what I’ve been listening to so far, listed in no particular order, and I will continue to keep this updated.